xoofx/UnityNuGet/readme.md

 Your NuGet package needs to respect a few constraints in order to be listed in the curated list:

 - It must have non-preview versions (e.g `1.0.0` but not `1.0.0-preview.1`)
-- It must provide `.NETStandard2.0` assemblies as part of its package
+- It must provide at least `.NETStandard2.0` (and optionally `.NETStandard2.1`) assemblies as part of its package

 You can send a PR to this repository to modify the [registry.json](registry.json) file (don't forget to maintain the alphabetical order)